 All you have to do is blend the beets, a clove of garlic, some lime juice, a little extra virgin olive oil, salt, chili powder, and cumin until it’s super smooth.
 I use my Vitamix blender which does the job perfectly and has never failed me.
 I came up with the spice combination by standing in front of the blender with the spices in front of me I thought would pair well.
 After blending the beets, lime and oil, I tested a small amount with each spice to see if it was good.
 Talk about recipe development in its purest form.

-Try these sliced on top of the beet puree for a super delicious combination:
+Suggestions to serve with the beet puree for a super delicious combination:

 - Broiled mustard garlic chicken breasts